PicsArt/cppbind/docs/03_get_started/08_operators.rst

 Operator Overloading
 ^^^^^^^^^^^^^^^^^^^^

-This is example of overloading arithmetic and comparison operators.
+An example of overloading arithmetic and comparison operators.
-If the target language does not allows some of the operators to be overloaded or we simply just don't want to do overloading in the target language we can set **is_operator** variable to **False**.
+If the target language does not allow some of the operators to be overloaded or we just don't want to overload them in the target language we can set **is_operator** variable to **False**.
 In that case we should also specify **name** for that operator so in target language will be used that name.